-Similar to having a script to perform synthesis, a script is present to perform simulation (file do2_simulate.tooldef):
+Similar to having a script to perform synthesis, a script is present to perform simulation (file do2\simulate.tooldef):

 '''

 from "lib:cif" import ;

-cifsim("fifo.simulation.cif -i gui");
+cifsim("fifo.simulation.cif -i svg --frame-rate=30");

 '''

 This script also imports the CIF tools.
 It then starts the CIF simulator.
-It configures some of the simulator's options, among others to indicate the simulation model as model to simulate.
+It configures some of the simulator's options, among others to indicate the simulation model to simulate.